tmnguyen1403/TriviaPursuit/README.md

 You can now start developing

 # How to run backend
+1. Install Node.js to your computer using [this link](https://nodejs.org/en).
+Download the version recommended for most users and install it.

-1. Sign up for MongoDB using gmail with [this link](https://account.mongodb.com/account/login?signedOut=true).
+2. Sign up for MongoDB using gmail with [this link](https://account.mongodb.com/account/login?signedOut=true).
+Let me know your eamil you used to create the account once you register successfully.
 I will try to grant you access to the database.

-2. Download my branch and navigate to the backend file using Linux command in your VS code terminal.
+3. Download LinBranch and navigate to the backend file using Linux command in your VS code terminal.
 The frontend is not ready yet so you can ignore it.

-3. You will need to install some packages to run the backend.
+4. You will need to install some packages to run the backend.
 They are "body-parser", "express", "express-validator", "mongoose", "nodemon" and "mongoose-unique-validator".
 Run the following commands to install:

    ```npm install --save express body-parser```